 While the main way the disease spreads is through respiratory droplets expelled by someone who is sneezing or coughing, evidence of asymptomatic transmission of the virus is increasing.
 Moreover, many people with COVID-19 experience only mild symptoms, which they may not recognize having.
 This is particularly true at the early stages of the disease.
 It is therefore possible to catch COVID-19 from someone who does not feel ill.
 WHO is assessing ongoing research on the period of transmission of COVID-19 and will continue to share updated findings.

 Not yet.
 To date, there is no vaccine and no specific antiviral medicine to prevent or treat COVID-2019.
 However, those affected should receive care to relieve symptoms.
 People with serious illness should be hospitalized.
 Most patients recover thanks to supportive care.

 Possible vaccines and some specific drug treatments are under investigation.
 They are being tested through clinical trials.
 WHO is coordinating efforts to develop vaccines and medicines to prevent and treat COVID-19.

-The most effective ways to protect yourself and others against COVID-19 are to frequently clean your hands, cover your cough with the bend of elbow or tissue, and maintain a distance of at least 1 meter (3 feet) from people who are coughing or sneezing.
+The most effective ways to protect yourself and others against COVID-19 are to frequently clean your hands, cover your cough with the bend of elbow or tissue, and maintain a distance of at least 2 meters (about 6 feet) from people who are coughing or sneezing.
 For more information, see basic protective measures against the new coronavirus.